vitessio/website/content/en/docs/user-guides/server-configuration.md

 **connection** parameters

 * `db_socket`: The unix socket to connect on.
-If this is specifed, host and port will not be used.
+If this is specified, host and port will not be used.
 * `db_host`: The host name for the tcp connection.
 * `db_port`: The tcp port to be used with the `db_host`.
 * `db_charset`: Character set.
 Only utf8 or latin1 based character sets are supported.